-1The Master's examination comprises a further professional qualification degree which goes beyond the first degree in the field of economics.
-2In completing the Master's examination, students demonstrate that they have obtained well-founded basic knowledge beyond that gained in a first degree and a systematic orientation and in-depth proficiency in their chosen special field and have developed the ability to process academic questions in their Master's subject independently using the relevant methods.
+1The Master's examination comprises a further professional qualification degree which goes beyond the first degree in the fields of public policy and/or sociology.
+2In completing the Master's examination, students demonstrate that they have obtained well-founded basic knowledge beyond that gained in a first degree and a systematic orientation and in-depth proficiency in the fields of public policy and/or sociology and have developed the ability to process academic questions in their Master's subject independently using the relevant methods.